Multiviewer

 2. Add the Switcher input to a scene as a layer.

-3. In the layer's Input Layer dropdown, choose Multiviewer.
+3. In the layer's Input Layer dropdown, choose Multiview (one of the Switcher's four outputs — see below).

 Configuration